 Take for instance, Netflix.
 When you open the chat for any query you have, Adobe’s automated bot first sends out a list of ‘problems’ you might have, clicking on which the bot shows you relevant information to resolve the issue.

 Most brands work on creating elaborate help docs so that customers are able to resolve their basic issues by themselves.
-This method not just gives a sense of accomplishment but also makes the customer feel good.
+This method not only gives a sense of accomplishment but also makes the customer feel good.

 However, if your query is not listed in the options, you can opt to talk to a support member.